amzn/seqzero/README.md

 ```
 Note that new_query_sql_bart_large_from.sh is the implementation of weight ensemble, which does not perform as well as prediction emsemble after rescaling.
 The reason is stated in our paper.

-Run on other clauses sequentially:
+Conduct inference on other clauses sequentially:

 ```
 bash new_query_sql_bart_large_select.sh 0 &